 The Canon TS6320's printing speed is okay.
 The first page of a black and white document comes out fairly quickly, but subsequent pages only print a few seconds faster, so if you have a long report to print, it could take a while.
 Color documents are especially slow, which can be an annoyance if you've got a business proposal to print that was due yesterday.
 That said, photos print remarkably quickly, which is great if you've got lots of memories to add to the family scrapbook.

-The Canon TS6320 has mediocre color accuracy.
+The Canon TS6320's color accuracy is okay.
 It's not likely to be much of an issue for most people, especially if you care more about the content of what you're printing than how it looks.
 However, you might still notice that color prints seem a bit off compared to their source file, or in the case of photocopies, original document.

 The Canon TS6320 has excellent photo printing quality.
 Colors are vibrant without being overly saturated.
 Details are clear and there is very little banding present on the grayscale palette.